Frequently Asked Questions

 What exactly is the Repair Café?

-Five Cities Repair Café is a volunteer-driven organization patterned after the Repair Café movement that started in the Netherlands and now is flourishing worldwide.
-The aim of the Repair Café movement is to reduce the amount of “stuff” that ends up in the waste stream by helping you fix items that you might otherwise throw away.
+Five Cities Repair Café is a volunteer-driven organization patterned after the Repair Café movement that started in the Netherlands in 2009 and now is flourishing worldwide with over 2,000 Repair Cafés around the world.
+The aim of the Repair Café movement is to reduce the amount of “stuff” that ends up in landfill by helping you fix items that you might otherwise throw away.

 What have been your experiences so far?

 Our first event was October 6, 2019.
-Over 50 neighbors brought their broken household items to our event where repair volunteers worked with them to help restore their items to working order.
-Typically visitors and volunteers at Repair Cafés work on bicycles, sewing projects, lamps, jewelry & crafts, small household appliances like toasters, irons and vacuum cleaners, luggage, small mechanical things like lawnmowers and weed whackers, electrical appliances like clocks, fans, and computers and computer-related items.
-Our inaugural event's fix it success rate was almost 100% (we were only flummoxed by a couple IT questions).
+Typically visitors and volunteers at Repair Cafés work on bicycles, sewing projects, lamps, jewelry & crafts, small household appliances like toasters, irons and vacuum cleaners, luggage, small mechanical things like lawn mowers and weed whackers, electrical appliances like clocks, fans, and computers and computer-related items.
+Our inaugural event's fix it success rate was almost 100% (we were only puzzled by a couple IT questions).

 How much do you charge for this service?

-The events are free, and Repair Café doesn’t charge for repairs.
+The events and the repairs are FREE.
 If the purchase of repair parts is required, and they are available, you will be asked to pay for them at cost.
 Of course, we encourage donations to help cover other expenses, like food for our volunteers, miscellaneous supplies, and spare parts that we keep on hand.

 Can you tell me in advance if you can fix my broken item?